East Hanningfield

-East Hanningfield is a small village in south Essex, England.
-It is situated to the southeast of Chelmsford and to the northwest of South Woodham Ferrers, with a population of ?
+East Hanningfield is a village and civil parish in the Chelmsford district of Essex, England.
+It is situated to the south-east of Chelmsford and to the north-west of South Woodham Ferrers.
 It is surrounded by the villages of Butts Green, Bicknacre, Woodham Ferrers, West Hanningfield, Howe Green, and Rettendon.
+At the 2021 census the parish had a population of 1,126.

-The village contains All Saints' Church (C of E), a primary school, 'The Folly Bistro'Restaurant (situated in the Former Windmill Tavern Public House and dating from the late 17th Century), 'Vita Bella' Italian restaurant (situated in the former 'The Three Horseshoes' public house), a new village hall and a post office.
+The village contains All Saints' Church (C of E), a primary school, 'The Folly Bistro'Restaurant (situated in the Former Windmill Tavern Public House and dating from the late 17th century), 'Vita Bella' Italian restaurant (situated in the former 'The Three Horseshoes' public house), a new village hall and a post office.

 RHS Garden, Hyde Hall is situated near by.

 Origins

 The earliest appearance of the name Hanningfield was in the Domesday Book of 1086, where it was spelt Haningefelda and Haneghefelda and it is thought to date from the Anglo-Saxons colonisation period between the 5th-7th centuries, and to mean the open country (feld), of the people (inga), of Hana or Han.

-In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described East Hanningfield as:
+In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described East Hanningfield as:

 HANNINGFIELD (EAST), a parish in Chelmsford district, Essex; 3½ miles N of the river Crouch, and 6 SE of Chelmsford r. station.
 Post town, Chelmsford.
 Acres, 2, 446.
 Real property, £3, 323.
 Pop., 453.
 Houses, 94.
 The property is subdivided.
 The manor belongs to Lord Petre.
 The living is a rectory in the diocese of Rochester.
 Value, £417.* Patron,Nottidge, Esq.
 The church is later English; and consists of nave, chancel, and north chapel, with a steeple.
 Charities, £13.